List teaching points you will tell your patient starting on a new anti-seizure med.

 Take with food to decrease GI upset and flushing, and watch for signs and symptoms of infection including regular blood work (WBC's).

-A 25 year-old female patient will begin taking phenytoin for epilepsy.
-The patient tells the nurse she is taking oral contraceptives (OCPs).
-Which response will the nurse give?
-A. “Continue taking OCPs because phenytoin is not safe during pregnancy.”
+A. “Continue taking OCPs because phenytoin can increase risk of birth defects.”
 B. “You should use a backup method of contraception along with OCPs.”
 C. “You should stop taking OCPs because of drug-drug interactions with phenytoin.”
 D. “You should take low-dose aspirin while taking these medications to reduce your risk of stroke.”

-What is B?
+What is A and B?
 Rationale: Female patients who take oral contraceptives and anticonvulsants should be advised to use a backup method of contraception because of reduced effectiveness of OCPs.
 Patients should be cautioned to consult with a provider if considering pregnancy because of the teratogenic effects of anticonvulsants.
 Patients should not stop taking OCPs and do not need to take precautions against stroke.

 The provider added a MAO-B drug rasagiline (Azilect) to a Parkinson's med regimen.
 You instruct the patient to avoid foods high in tyramine.
 What are these foods?